Important Things to Know About Your Lungs This World Lung Cancer Day

 The breakdown of uranium in soil, water, and rock produce radon, mixing with the air.
 Exposure to high levels of radon gas increases the risk of getting lung cancer as it damages your lungs.

 If you have undergone radiation therapy to treat any cancer, it increases your risk of getting lung cancer.

 Genetics do play a role in causing diseases.
 Studies show that a family history of lung cancer puts an individual at risk and increases your chances of developing it.

 While you can’t guarantee prevention, you can work toward minimizing your risk.
 Here are a few great ways to reduce the risk of developing this deadly illness.

 This World Lung Cancer Day, be a part of the mission and spread awareness about the disease.
 Practice better lifestyle habits and inform your loved ones about the dangers of unhealthy habits.
 Be proactive about cancer screenings and do not ignore any symptoms of lung cancer.
-Book appointments for tests and with specialists easily on Bajaj Finserv Health.
+Book online lab tests and with specialists easily on Bajaj Finserv Health.
 Find the top healthcare centers in your area, and even access special discounts for affordable treatment.
 Avail quality care and a wealth of health-related resources at your fingertips today!

 Please note that this article is solely meant for informational purposes and Bajaj Finserv Health Limited (“BFHL”) does not shoulder any responsibility of the views/advice/information expressed/given by the writer/reviewer/originator.
 This article should not be considered as a substitute for any medical advice, diagnosis or treatment.
 Always consult with your trusted physician/qualified healthcare professional to evaluate your medical condition.
 The above article has been reviewed by a qualified doctor and BFHL is not responsible for any damages for any information or services provided by any third party.

 Stay Up-to-date with Health Trends.
 Read latest blogs on health and wellness.
 Know More!